rpwr021/testJdbc_connection/README.md

 testJdbc_connection
 ===================

-small thing to test jdbc connectivity for oracle databases , RAC and NONRAC aswell
+small utility to test jdbc connectivity for oracle databases , RAC and NONRAC aswell